dpatlut/GA-Clone/w04/d04/Instructor/Data_driven_web.md

 #### Modeling Data

 Within the scope of this class, we'll be passing data back and forth (reading/writing files, client/server, etc) in the form of strings.
-Converting between the string representation of data and alternate representations (number, JSON, etc). is a major consideration.
+Converting between the string representation of data and alternate representations (numbers, JSON, etc). is a major consideration.

 **Data Modeling** involves devising a data structure to maintain and organize the relevant information for your app.